1. Pure-play paperboard company

 5. Self-sufficiency in pulp

 Metsä Board has self-sufficiency in pulp, which ensures both quality and availability in production.
-Both chemical and mechanical pulps are used in the production of our paperboards.
-In addition to the company’s own pulp production, Metsä Board owns 24.9 per cent of its sister company, Metsä Fibre.
+Both chemical softwood and hardwood pulp as well as mechanical pulp (BCTMP) are used in the production of Metsä Board’s paperboards.
+In addition to the company’s own pulp production, Metsä Board owns 24.9 per cent of its associated company, Metsä Fibre.
 Metsä Board’s total pulp balance is over 500,000 tonnes a year long.
 Excess volumes are sold to the market.